Woman says Portland Dunkin’ Donuts called police on her for speaking Somali

 She posted part of the exchange at the drive-through window on her Facebook page.

-Ahmed claims she was speaking in her native language, with her children in the back, when things got heated.
+Ahmed claims she was speaking in her native language, with young family members in the back, when things got heated.

 Her friend Viva described the exchange to CBS 13.